Skip to content

 Paper craft illustration showing two rivers of paper strips: a wide golden stream labeled "$6.78 RPM" and a narrower silver stream labeled

-Based on Dynamoi first-party royalty data, the gap is significant: direct channel monetization through AdSense averages $6.78 RPM for partner-provided content, while Art Track royalties through distributors average $5.11 RPM for the same content type.
+Direct channel monetization through AdSense averages $6.78 RPM for partner-provided content, while Art Track royalties through distributors average $5.11 RPM for the same content type, a roughly 30 to 40% gap per view.
 Content ID claims on user-generated content average $1.70 RPM.
+YouTube Premium viewers generate 3 to 4 times more revenue per view than ad-supported viewers, making session length and playlist engagement critical levers for music channels.

 The two revenue paths explained